lifewinning/ahoc.sfpc.fall.16/readme.md

 Over the course of the class, students will keep a "computation diary" observing where, when, and how they interact with computers.
 The goal is to introduce students to an expanded definition of what constitutes computation--using a Metrocard kiosk or waiting at a crosswalk is as much a human-computer interaction as using a phone is a human-computer interaction.

 Students are also allowed to think about the assignment in terms of specific technologies that they might interact with a lot but that they may take for granted--for example, you could go really deep on GPS' history and how it works and keep track of every time you look for directions on a smartphone.
-The point is mostly that over the course of your time at the school, you're
+The point is mostly that over the course of your time at the school, you’re taking a little bit of time each day to think about how you live with technology.

 The medium for the diary is entirely up to the discretion of the participant--photography, drawing, a paper diary, a map, a website, a Twitter bot, all totally reasonable options.
 Given the number of other assignments that you all have, please don't feel obligated to do something super-ambitious and complicated.
 Like, try not to spend more than 15 minutes each day of the next few weeks on logging your computer interactions.

-Students will be asked to describe the form and focus of their project by the second session of the class (field trip day, which is a convenient starting point as we'll be going to look at technology "in the field" as it were).
-Students will be asked to present their diaries at the end of the class.
+You will need to let me know what form you want your diary to take by **October 24**.
+I’ll be talking with each of you one-on-one to get a sense of what you’re doing.
+If you're struggling with this or need some help thinking about the project before then please don't hesitate to reach out.

 ### Short-Term Assignment: Materials Research